Putting money in your RRSP—why it's not too late to start

-You’ve probably heard that the key to saving for retirement is starting early.
-But more than a third of Canadians have no retirement savings.¹ If you haven’t started, you may be wondering if it’s too late—and the answer is no. Here are six reasons you should get started today.
+You’ve probably heard that the key to saving for retirement is starting early, but well over a third of Canadians have little or no retirement savings.¹ If you haven’t started, you may be wondering if it’s too late—and the answer is no. Here are six reasons you should get started today.

 So kick-start your retirement savings today by putting money in your RRSP.